AdobeDocs/commerce-operations.en/help/installation/prerequisites/database/mysql.md

 >[!NOTE]
 >
->If your web server and database server are on different hosts, perform the tasks discussed in this topic on the database server host then see [Set up a remote MySQL database connection]({{page.baseurl }}/install-gde/prereq/mysql_remote.html).
+>If your web server and database server are on different hosts, perform the tasks discussed in this topic on the database server host then see [Set up a remote MySQL database connection](mysql-remote.md).

-## Installing MySQL on Ubuntu {#instgde-prereq-mysql-ubuntu}
+## Installing MySQL on Ubuntu

 Adobe Commerce and Magento Open Source 2.4 require a clean installation of MySQL 8.0.
 Follow the links below for instructions on installing MySQL on your machine.